MultiSafepay/docs/content/integrations/prestashop-1-6.md

 Release date: Nov 2, 2015

 **Improvements**
-- Added support for gift card VVV-Bon.
+- Added support for gift card VVV Cadeaukaart.
 - During installation of the plugin, the order states will not be removed anymore.
 So old orders remain their correct order status.

 **Fixes**